 Some individuals live in a house that they own – and that they pay for (i.e., in the form of a mortgage payment) with their own money.
 When this is the case, the SSI benefits the individual receives will not be impacted one way or the other.
 However, in some cases, individuals reside in a home that belongs to someone else.
 At other times, some other person might pay for an individual’s living arrangements and expenses.
 If either of these is the case, then the SSI payments the individual receives may be impacted.

 Factors that the SSA Considers When It Comes to Awarding SSI Payments

 There are several factors that the Social Security Administration – otherwise known as the SSA – considers when it comes to awarding SSI benefits to certain individuals.
-Specifically, in terms of awarding monthly SSI benefits to a particular individual, the SSA may take into account free or reduced housing as income.
+Specifically, in terms of awarding monthly SSI benefits to a particular individual, the SSA may consider free or reduced housing as income.
 Similarly, it may include free or reduced food as income.
 When it then comes time to award a person SSI benefits, the SSA could subtract this income from the person’s monthly SSI benefit payment.

 Differences Between SSI and SSDI Benefits

 Unlike SSI benefits, SSDI benefits are a type of disability benefit.
 Individuals may be eligible for these benefits if they suffer from an injury or illness that is long-term and that prevents them from working at any job and in any capacity.
 When it comes to receiving SSDI benefits, your living arrangements should not have any impact.